itlab-vision/dl-benchmark/README.md

       by Intel engineers and available in [Open Model Zoo][open-model-zoo].

 - `src` directory contains benchmark sources.
-  - `bench_deploy` is a set of tools for deployment.
+  - `deployment` is a set of tools for deployment.
   - `benchmark` is a set of scripts to estimate inference performance of different models at the single local computer.
   - `configs` contains template configuration files.